CodeNKoffee/tawabiry-research-papers/README.md

 ## Citation

-If referencing these methodologies, please cite the respective documents as internal technical reports for Tawabiry Systems.
+If referencing these methodologies, please cite the respective documents as internal technical reports for Tawabiry.

 ---

 <div align="center">
   <p><b>CONFIDENTIAL & PROPRIETARY</b></p>
-  <p>Copyright © 2025 <a href="https://linkedin.com/company/tawabiry">Tawabiry Systems</a>.
+  <p>Copyright © 2025 <a href="https://linkedin.com/company/tawabiry">Tawabiry</a>.
 All Rights Reserved.</p>
   <p><i>Principal Researcher: <a href="https://linkedin.com/in/h4temsoliman">Hatem Soliman</a></i></p>
   <p><small>This documentation is the sole property of Tawabiry.
 Unauthorized reproduction or distribution is strictly prohibited.</small></p>
 </div>